Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Notice that the name of the type being defined comes *last*.
 Note also that I've capitalized the word `Bool`.
 Capitalizing the first letter of a type name isn't required; it's just a convention that some C programmers employ.

-Using `typedef` to define `Bool` causes the compiler to add `Bool` to the list of type names that it recognizes. `Bool` can now be used in the same way as the built-in type names—in variable declarations, cast expressions, and elsewhere.
+Using `typedef` to define `Bool` causes the compiler to add `Bool` to the list of type names that it recognizes. `Bool` can now be used in the same way as the built-in type names --- in variable declarations, cast expressions, and elsewhere.
 For example, we might use `Bool` to declare variables:

 ```C
 Bool flag; /* same as int flag; */